 The Weebigee Project is located near Sandy Lake, north of Red Lake in Northwestern Ontario.
 The Company holds a 100% interest in the property, which comprises 225 claims.
 Certain claims are subject to a 1% NSR that is held by a former director of the Company.
 On November 12, 2013, the Company entered into an exploration agreement with Sandy Lake First Nations ("SLFN") with respect to the Company's exploration of the Weebigee Project.
 This exploration agreement was renewed for a two-year period on the same terms commencing on November 12, 2014.
-This agreement was renewed on the same terms for a further two-year period.
+This agreement was renewed on the same terms for a further two-year period, and again for another three year period ending on November 12, 2019.
+The agreement has subsequently expired but all parties have agreed to work towards a new agreement reflecting the current stage of the project's development.

 On April 15, 2015, Goldeye entered into an option agreement (the "GPM Option Agreement") with GPM Metals Inc. ("GPM") whereby GPM has an option to earn a 50.1% interest in the Weebigee Project by paying a total of \$550,000 in cash (\$50,000, \$100,000, \$150,000 and \$250,000 received in 2015, 2016, 2017 and 2018 respectively) and \$25,000 in shares (issued in 2015) to Goldeye over a period of four years.
 GPM must also complete a minimum of \$5,000,000 in exploration expenditures over a four-year term.
 In addition, if the first option is exercised, GPM will have the option to earn an additional 19.9% interest by either funding a bankable feasibility study, or at GPM's option, paying Goldeye an additional \$1,500,000 in cash and completing a minimum additional \$3,000,000 in exploration expenditures over the next two years.
-This option agreement is subject to the terms of the exploration agreement signed between Goldeye and GPM on November 12, 2013.
+This option agreement is subject to the terms of the exploration agreement signed between Goldeye and SLFN on November 12, 2013.